-Once a state board of accountancy determines that a candidate has met the requirements to take the CPA Exam, the candidate will face the most difficult part of becoming a certified public accountant—the exam itself.
+Once a state board of accountancy determines that a candidate has met its requirements for taking the CPA Exam, the candidate will face the most difficult part of becoming a certified public accountant—passing the exam itself.

-The CPA Exam is recognized for its low pass rates (only half will pass).
-This emphasizes our advice that you attend a college or university with a rigorous accounting program.
+The CPA Exam is known for its low pass rates.
+This is why we recommend that you attend a college or university with a rigorous accounting program.

 As a general rule, you should sit for the CPA Exam as soon as you meet your state’s academic requirements.
 It is advantageous to take the exam while your accounting courses are reasonably fresh in your mind.

-We recommend that you sign up for a CPA Exam review course before attempting the CPA Exam.
+We also recommend that you sign up for a CPA Exam review course before attempting the CPA Exam.

 After passing the CPA Exam, but before a CPA license is issued, an ethics exam may be required.
 Learn your state’s requirements regarding ethics at your State Board of Accountancy.

-The experience requirements for obtaining a CPA license are determined by each state's board of accountancy.
+The experience requirements for obtaining a CPA license are also determined by each state’s board of accountancy.

 Generally, if someone passes the CPA Exam the odds are great that the person will find a job that provides the required professional accounting experience.
-(Of course, there will be times when economic conditions make it difficult to find a specific accounting position that someone is seeking.)
+Of course, there will be times when economic conditions make it difficult to find a specific accounting position.

 You must apply for your CPA license through your state’s board of accountancy (or its designated licensing agency).

-To maintain one's CPA license, most state boards of accountancy require CPAs to take a specified number of continuing professional education (CPE) hours within a specified period of time.
+To renew one’s CPA license, most state boards of accountancy require CPAs to earn a specified number of continuing professional education (CPE) hours within a stated period of time.
 Boards will specify the types of CPEs that will meet this requirement.

 For more details, check with your State Board of Accountancy.